Winter Paralympic Games: Classifications

-There are two events in alpine skiing: slalom and giant slalom.
-Alpine skiing accommodates athletes with the following physical limitations: spinal injury, Cerebral Palsy, amputation, Les Autres and blindness/visual impairment.
+There are five events in alpine skiing: downhill, super-G, giant slalom, slalom and super combined.
+Alpine skiing accommodates athletes with the following physical limitations: amputation, cerebral palsy, Les Autres, spinal injury, and visual impairment.
 There are eleven classifications, seven for standing athletes, three for sitting athletes, and three for visually impaired athletes.
 The divisions are defined by the degree of the athletes' function and the need for assistive equipment (prosthesis, ski poles, etc.).
-Snowboard Cross is technically now included in this category, though competition will take place with only limited classifications (see below).
+Snowboard cross was included in this sport when it was introduced in 2014 but snowboard is now considered a separate sport.